QuantLaw/quantlaw/README.md

 Python 3.7.9 is recommended.
 Our package is provided via `pip install quantlaw`.

-## Related projects and publications
+## Related Projects and Publications

 It is, inter alia, used to produce the results reported in the following publications: